 The sequence of chapters in the Community Agenda is structured to implement the vision, goals, policies and strategies contained within each section and to answer the questions "Where do we want to be in 20 years?" and "How do we get there?".
-The Community Agenda is structured into the following parts (in addition to an appendix):
+The Community Agenda is structured into the following parts:

-- Part I: Citywide Focus
+- Part 1: Citywide Focus

 - Part 2: Character Area Focus

 - Part 3: Implementation

-Part 1: Citywide Focus
+Part I: Citywide Focus